Characterizing classical minimal surfaces via the entropy differential: Introduction

-This norm is scale invariant, which allows us to use blow-up arguments to obtain the following curvature estimate: \begin{thm} There exist constants $\epsilon>0$ and $C>0$ so that: if $\Sigma$ is a properly embedded minimal surface in $B_{2R}$ and
+As these quantities are scale invariant, standard blow-up arguments give the following curvature estimates: \begin{thm} Given $\alpha>0$, there exist constants $\epsilon=\epsilon(\alpha)>0$ and $C=C(\alpha)>0$ so that: if $\Sigma$ is a properly embedded minimal surface in $B_{2R}$ and

 then